-Incentive Compensation Applicable to 2018.
-Following year-end, the Committee adopted an incentive plan for 2018 providing for possible cash incentive awards and restricted stock awards in the form of Long-Term Incentive Share Awards and Career Share awards, as in prior years, and similar in structure to the annual plan adopted for 2017, but with a lower initial level of Primary Long Term Incentive Share Awards.
-Any such awards, if earned, would be paid, in the case of the cash award, or granted, in the case of the restricted stock awards, in March 2019.
+Incentive Compensation Applicable to 2019.
+Following year-end, the Committee adopted an incentive plan for 2019 providing for possible cash incentive awards and restricted stock awards in the form of Long-Term Incentive Share Awards and Career Share awards, as in prior years, and similar in structure to the annual plan adopted for 2018.
+Any such awards, if earned, will be paid, in the case of the cash award, or granted, in the case of the restricted stock awards, in March 2020.